YosysHQ/yosys/docs/source/yosys_internals/flow/index.rst

 A (usually short) synthesis script controls Yosys.

-This scripts contain three types of commands:
+These scripts contain three types of commands:

 - **Frontends**, that read input files (usually Verilog);
 - **Passes**, that perform transformations on the design in memory;